The Experience and the Explanation: MS Numbness

 Numbness has been a symptom I have dealt with since the very beginning of my MS journey.
 It was one of the first symptoms that sent me to the doctor back when I first began experiencing issues.

-Living with MS numbness
+Living with MS numbness and tingling

 Decades later, I’ve lived with the numbness that comes from MS longer than I lived without it.
 It’s become a part of my life and is something that is always present in some amount.
 Some days it’s a minor inconvenience.
 However, there are plenty of times when it significantly impacts my day.